woj-tek/petozoltan.github.io/_drafts/clean-code-training-outline.md

 * Not a set of mechanical rules
 * More principles to apply
-* Continuous thing and shaping the code
+* Continuous thinking and shaping the code - _"step back"_

 #### Scrum